kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 If the feature gate is enabled, the kubelet CA is set (`--kubelet-certificate-authority`) but this feature is disabled, we will still run the validation code to collect the metric.
 However, if the validation fails we won't return an error, we will just increment the metric counter.

 We intentionally don't add the node name to the metric to avoid a high cardinality.
 The purpose of the metric is to easily/cheaply tell administrators if they can flip the feature on or not.
-If the answer is no (counter is greater than 0), the rest of the necessary information to detect the offending nodes will come from logs.
+If the answer is no (counter for `failure` label is greater than 0), the rest of the necessary information to detect the offending nodes will come from logs.

 ### TLS insecure